jesusoterogomez/penneo/README.md

 ```

 ####Install project dependencies
 npm and bower handle the installation of all the dependencies within the project.
-Check the list of dependencies in `package.json` and `bower.json` in the project root
+Check the list of dependencies in `package.json` and `bower.json` in the project root, Install the dependencies with the following commands.

 ```sh
 $ npm install